AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-how-dxml-works.md

 ---
-title: How AEM Guides works
+title: How Adobe Experience Manager Guides works
-description: Learn how AEM Guides works with AEM and other DITA editors to empower content management, reuse, translation, and review in an enterprise scenario.
+description: Learn how Experience Manager Guides works with AEM and other DITA editors to empower content management, reuse, translation, and review in an enterprise scenario.
 exl-id: 7c76fa01-63dc-4017-af15-c1e62b1849d1
 feature: Introduction
 role: User
 ---
-# How AEM Guides works {#id167G9A00DO4}
+# How Adobe Experience Manager Guides works {#id167G9A00DO4}

-The following diagram illustrates how AEM Guides works with AEM and any DITA editor to enable content management, reuse, translation, and review in an enterprise scenario.
+The following diagram illustrates how Experience Manager Guides works with AEM and any DITA editor to enable content management, reuse, translation, and review in an enterprise scenario.

 ![](images/xml-add-on-how-it-works.png){width="800" align="center"}